The Hero Visits

 When I mentioned "name," Niku trembled like a puppy whose precious blanket was about to be taken away.

-"… Right, I'll think about that in maybe five years.
+"… Right, I'll think about that in maybe five years or so.
 Anyway, about your new name."

 "Hey, what does 'Niku' mean anyway?
 I never got the chance to ask."